BryantSteed/project-scc/scc-project-report.md

 I will reverse the graph given to me by iterating through the adjacency list and setting each edge that is connected to by another node to be connected to by that respective node.
 I will do this by iterating through the graph and creating another graph to do this during the iteration.

 After running prepost on the reverse graph, I will iterate through the pre post trees and sort them based on their post order number.
-Then, I will run interate in the decreasing post order numbr order and run explore succesively, popping out each SCC and adding each SCC set to the list.
+Then, I will run iterate in the decreasing post order number order and run explore successively, popping out each SCC and adding each SCC set to the list.
 I will then return that list.

 ### Theoretical Analysis - SCC